dvdvideo1234/SpinnerTool/readme.md

   sbox_enspinner_timdbg   --> When enabled outputs the rate status on the wire output
 N: The watchdog timer will be activated when the program in the think
-     hook takes more time to execute than the actual entity tick integral chosen For using the timer debug array as a wire input, the user must set the convar to enabled, then create a spinner to invoke the initializing method The maximum spinner tick is the time between two think hook calls and it is used on spinner initialization.
+     hook takes more time to execute than the actual entity tick integral chosen For using the timer debug array as a wire output, the user must set the convar to enabled, then create a spinner to invoke the initializing method The maximum spinner tick is the time between two think hook calls and it is used on spinner initialization.
 Be careful, do not set this too low !

 Q: May I put this in a third party website.
 A: Ahh, this again.
 Emm, NO. I will never give you my permission to do that.
-   By doing this you are forcing people to use an older copy of this script !
+   By doing this, you are forcing people to use an older copy of this script !

 ```
 Have a nice time spinning this up !